pakpoom66/IIAS-Enablement-Class/Readme.md

   There are desktop icons on this Ubuntu image that will Start/Stop and exec Db2 Warehouse, Db2 Client and Harmony Profile.
 All of these launchers are bash scripts located in ~/scripts directory.

+  In the Db2Wh container are all the ddl and sql scripts needed to execute the labs.

 # Lab systems used during class